Virtual Global Learning Fellows

 Visiting Lecturer, Community & Health Systems

-IUI School of Nursing
+IU Indy School of Nursing

 Jackson is in her second year as a Visiting Lecturer and first academic year as a Course Leader.
 For her virtual exchange program, during the fall 2021 semester, she will partner with Moi University in Kenya to discuss mental health topics related to our cultures and how the COVID-19 pandemic has affected the mental health in our respective countries.
 Jackson holds a Bachelor of Science in Nursing from Indiana University-Kokomo and a Master of Science in Nursing Education from the University of Indianapolis.